Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Virtual WAN Settings (`virtual_wan_settings`)

 The `virtual_wan_settings` variable is used to set the non-regional settings for the Virtual WAN connectivity option.
-It is used to set the Virtual WAN non-regional properites and the DDOS Protection Plan.
+It is used to set the Virtual WAN non-regional properties and the DDOS Protection Plan.

 This variable is of type `any` as it maps directly to the Azure Verified Module variables.
 To determine what can be supplied to this variable you can refer to the documentation for this module directly: